malooooone/tuts/README.md

 # Control Panel Job Aid Site
-Please note that these are only the custom files.
-I have not included the core bootstrap files here.
+Please note that these are only the custom files I created.
+I have not included the core bootstrap framework resources here.